Tuning Dirac nodes with correlated d-electrons in BaCo_{1-x}Ni_{x}S_{2}: Conclusion

+\michele{We carried out \textit{ab initio} DFT calculations in a modified HSE functional.
+It improves upon the Perdew, Burke, and Ernzerhof (PBE) \cite{perdew1996generalized,perdew1996phys} exchange-correlation ($xc$) functional by the addition of a screened Fock term ($E_{x}^{HF,\textrm{screened}}$), such that the resulting functional reads as

+The screened interaction is written as: $V^\textrm{screened}(r)=\erfc(\omega r)/r$, where $\erfc$ is the complementary error function, and $\omega=0.108$ in atomic units, \emph{i.e.} the HSE regular value.
+In this work, $\alpha$ is instead taken as an adjustable parameter, which depends on the correlation strength of the system.}

-\textbf{\textit{Ab initio} calculations}.
-We used the \textsc{Quantum Espresso} package to carry out \textit{ab initio} DFT calculations for BaNiS$_2$ ($x=1$) and BaCoS$_2$ ($x=0$).
+We used the \textsc{Quantum Espresso} package \cite{QE-2009,giannozzi2017} to perform modified HSE calculations for BaNiS$_2$ ($x=1$) and BaCoS$_2$ ($x=0$) \michele{in a plane-waves (PW) basis set}.
 The geometry of the cell and the internal coordinates are taken from experiment \cite{Grey1970}.
 We replaced the core electrons of the Ni, Co, Ba, and S atoms by norm-conserving pseudopotentials.
-The Ni (Co) pseudopotential is fully relativistic, with 10 (9) valence electrons and nonlinear core corrections.
+For the Ni (Co) pseudopotential, we used both fully- and scalar-relativistic versions, with 10 (9) valence electrons and nonlinear core corrections.
 The Ba pseudopotential includes the semicore states, while the S pseudopotential has $3s^2 3p^4$ in-valence electrons.
-We employed a $8 \times 8 \times 8$ electron-momentum grid and a Methfessel- Paxton smearing of 0.01 Ry for the ${\bf k}$-point integration.
-The plane-waves cutoff is 60 Ry for the wave function.
-The non-local exchange terms of the HSE functional are computed through the fast implementation of the exact Fock energy , based on the adaptively compressed exchange scheme \cite{lin2016}.
+We employed a $8 \times 8 \times 8$ electron-momentum grid and a Methfessel-Paxton smearing of 0.01 Ry for the ${\bf k}$-point integration.
+The PW cutoff is 60 Ry for the wave function.
+The non-local exchange terms of the HSE functional are computed through the fast implementation of the exact Fock energy \cite{giannozzi2017}, based on the adaptively compressed exchange scheme \cite{lin2016}.
 In the non-local Fock operator evaluation, the integration over the ${\bf q}$-points is downsampled on a $8\times 8 \times 2$ grid.
 We applied a half-a-grid shift in the $z$ direction to minimize the number of nonequivalent momenta in the ${\bf k} + \textbf{q}$ grid.
 By means of the \textsc{Wannier90} code \cite{mostofi2014}, we performed a Wannier interpolation of the \textit{ab initio} bands for $x=1$ in the energy window spanned by the $d-p$ manifold, to accurately resolve the band structure, chemical potential, and Fermi surface, and to derive a minimal TB model.